 (5) It is a condition of a permit that the permit holder, or the person responsible for the conduct of the gaming authorised by the permit, complies with any direction given to the permit holder or person under this section.

 [Section 109B inserted by No. 24 of 1998 s.
-68(1); No. 35 of 2003 s.
+68(1); amended by No. 35 of 2003 s.
 167.]

 109C.
-Gaming Community Trust Fund
+Gaming Community Trust Account

 (1) An agency special purpose account called the Gaming Community Trust Account is established under section 16 of the Financial Management Act 2006 to which moneys that are unclaimed winnings —